viscommworkshop/viscommworkshop.github.io/index.draft.md

 The papers will be juried by the organizers and program committee, then chosen according to relevance, quality, and interest to attendees.
 At least one author of each accepted paper must register for the workshop, and present its contents.
 Registration information is available on the [IEEE VIS website](http://ieeevis.org/year/2018/info/registration/conference-registration).

-### Visual Case Studies

-We also invite submission of visual case studies, which are primarily audio-visual descriptions of compelling communicative visualizations.
-These case studies should describe the communicative message, the choices made in crafting the visualization to deliver that message, and how that visualization succeeded (or failed) in practice.

-Visual case studies consist of extended abstracts and a mandatory accompanying video.
-Abstracts briefly introduce the case study and should be formatted similarly to short papers (see above), but be no more than one page in length.
-Videos should carry the bulk of case study content and consist largely of a walkthrough of the visualization illustrating its design choices and their contributions to the visualization's success (or failure).
-Case study videos should be no more than 5 minutes in length.
-Both abstract and video should be submitted online through the [Precision Conference System](https://new.precisionconference.com/vgtc).

-The organizers and program committee will evaluate the relevance, quality and anticipated attendee interest of submitted case studies.
-All case studies accepted for presentation will be published on IEEE Xplore and linked from the workshop website.
-At least one author of each accepted visual case study must register for the workshop, and perform a live walkthrough of their visualization.
-Registration information is available on the [IEEE VIS website](http://ieeevis.org/year/2018/info/registration/conference-registration).

 ### Posters

 We invite both late-breaking work and contributions in this area in the form of extended abstracts between 2 and 4 pages in length (including references), with an optional video.